 Competitors might seem to be a bad thing, undermining your company and unhelpfully offering your customers an alternative to your product or service.
 However, in reality, healthy competition is a force for good.
 It pushes you to keep improving to get that competitive advantage and provides a point of comparison - demonstrating just what your consumers want.

 Broadly speaking, a competitor is any person or business rivalling another.
+So what makes a competitor?
 More specifically, a competitor can be defined as:

 Any company in the same or similar industry offering the same or comparable products or services.